 Kerriann Herdelin joined GPTL in 2010 and has grown the National Junior Tennis & Learning from 50 players a year to approaching 2000 players yearly.
 She has over 20 years of tennis experience and educational leadership.
 She oversees all business operations and programming, including Administration, Communication, Advancement, Community Outreach Programs, Events, grants and innovation.
 Kerriann earned a bachelor’s in Elementary Education, a Masters in Special Education and studied Educational Leadership.
 She was a Division I scholarship player at Niagara University.
 Kerrian coached The Hill School tennis team connecting her with GPTL.
 Kerriann has three daughters that all play tennis.

-Chris Herdelin, GPTL’s Head Pro has been appointed to a new position as Director of Strategy and Analysis funded by USTA Foundation.
+Chris Herdelin, GPTL’s Head Pro, has been appointed to a new position as Director of Strategy, Analytics and Outreach funded by the USTA Foundation.
 Chris will foster improvements in tennis, education, health, and fitness using data to track and evaluate individual performance and offer suggestions for increased productivity and overall growth and development.
 He has a Bachelor of Arts in Economics from Thomas Edison State University, Bachelor of Arts in History from Eastern University and is currently a Graduate Student at Texas A&M University working on his Masters of Science in Financial Economics.
 Chris has been part of GPTL from 2010 mentoring all year-round tennis programs and has an extensive tennis background.
 Chris was a Director of High Performance at the Arthur Ashe Youth Tennis Center in Philadelphia, where programs focus on exposing disadvantaged youth to lifetime tennis play.
 Chris’ focus for GPTL will include surveying customer experiences, optimizing pricing, grant research, and submissions, analyzing economic parameters, tracking performance metrics and applying data to implement mission focused strategies and to build partnerships.
 For the after-school program, he will evaluate the performance of the participants and design the curriculum with a focus on health, fitness, education and tennis.